Amesbury School Committee votes down petition to move school site

-AMESBURY — The School Committee rejected a petition on Wednesday that asked officials to reconsider using the current elementary school location at 24 South Hampton Road for a new or renovated building.
+AMESBURY — The School Committee rejected a petition that asked officials to reconsider using the current elementary school location at 24 South Hampton Road for a new or renovated building.

 The petition, which received more than 1,100 signatures, cited concerns about water mitigation problems, residential flooding and increased traffic if the school project proceeds as proposed